FortiGate Firewall: Quick Start

 - Select an administrator profile.
 A profile is an administrator role with access to firewall settings.
 By default, the

-4. Optional: change the name of the firewall
+4. Optional: change the firewall name

 Graphical interface